vrana/notorm/readme.txt

 NotORM - http://www.notorm.com/

 NotORM is a PHP library for simple reading data from the database.
-The most interesting feature is a very easy work with table relations.
+The most interesting feature is a very easy work with table relationships.
 The overall performance is also very important and NotORM can actually run faster than a native driver.

 Requirements:
 PHP 5.1+